What is a food allergy?

 Allergic symptoms may begin within minutes to an hour after eating the food.
 Symptoms

-can occur a bit differently in each person.
+may be a bit different for each person.
 Symptoms may include:

 The symptoms of a food allergy may look like other health problems.
 Always see your